-Field study at the elementary and secondary level school sites designed to give candidates an opportunity to perform duties and responsibilities authorized by the Preliminary Administrative Services Credential.
-Candidates will register for two 3-unit assignments to be performed at different sites.
+Students demonstrate through structured field experiences in an elementary and secondary level school site the mastery of knowledge, skills and dispositions required of candidates for the California Preliminary Administrative Services Credential.
+Candidates synthesize their learning from the previous courses in the credential program and apply the principles and practices in the field to gain experience with the roles and responsibilities of a school site administrator.
+Candidates register for two 3-unit assignments to be performed at different sites.
 Graded on a Credit/No Credit basis only.